ozborn/clinreason/README.md

 Description: Open ontology for tracking the clinical context of a patient including treatment rationale, diagnostic reasoning and issues related to care context.
 The goal is to capture clinical context around a patient's care, including the clinician’s interpretations and decisions which are not well represented in the problem focused EHR or other ontologies such as SNOMED CT.
 For more details, see [the publication ](https://academic.oup.com/jamia/article/27/11/1648/5906104)

 This ontology is currently under development and will be submited to the OBO foundry.
+Entity restrictions need to be added, improved definition and examples.
+Currently examples are in rfds:comment as Example: or Example(negated):

 ## Versions